7th Armored Division Document Repository

 - Unit History and After Action Reports (389K - 74 pages, plus one introductory page)

-- 87th Recon Morning Report Stations and Record of Events (223K) - [Excel spreadsheet] In-progress file: contains station (location -- underlined) and occasional Record of Events entries (preceded by a slash [/]) for those Morning Reports that I have thus far abstracted.
+- 87th Recon Morning Report Stations and Record of Events (223K) - [Excel spreadsheet] In-progress file: contains station (location -- underlined) and occasional Record of Events entries (preceded by a slash [/]) for those Morning Reports thus far abstracted.

 - "D" Troop